NormanVu/risk-analyzer/README.md

 ## Packages
 The project is composed of two web applications named *backend* and *frontend*.
 Those two applications communicate by exchanging SOAP messages over the HTTP(S) protocol.
-The *backend* application is supposed to handle computationally intensive requests, whereas the *fronted* application is meant to render the UI.
+The *backend* application is supposed to handle computationally intensive requests, e.g. calculating a frequency distribution, whereas the *fronted* application is meant to render the UI.
 The reason for such a split was driven by common pricing models offered by cloud/hosting providers which are proportional to the CPU/memory consumption of a given application.

 ## Screenshots
 ![Risk Analyzer Screenshot](https://github.com/danielpacak/risk-analyzer/raw/master/README/risk-analyzer.png)